 1. Meat, fish, and bones: Meat scraps are probably the biggest “composting don’t” as far as food waste goes.
 A few specialized composters can handle these items, but your run-of-the-mill compost pile or bin can’t.
 Rotting meat and fish smells bad!
 And anything that stinks will attract unwanted pests, like raccoons, rodents, and maggots.
 If you don’t have a specialized composter, you can send meat scraps for commercial composting.

 2. Dairy products and eggs: As dairy products break down and ferment, they’ll also start to smell.
 Like REALLY smell.
 Like rotten eggs and sour milk smell!
 Which pests and scavengers love.
+Though note that eggshells are compostable and actually beneficial given the calcium they can add to your pile.

 3. Butter, cooking oil, animal fat, and grease: Oil and water just don’t mix.
 Since moisture is a key component of the composting process, these non-compostable food waste items won’t break down.
 Instead, they’ll shift the moisture balance of your pile and attract pests.
 This includes paper towels saturated with grease—though you can otherwise compost paper towels.